While substitute teachers get to repeatedly practice the art of the first impression, schools have fewer opportunities to ‘wow’ new subs.

-No sub wants to feel like a nuisance or like the school doesn’t have time to show them a few ropes.
-Be sure your subs are greeted with a smile and a warm hello.
+Be sure to greet your subs with a smile and a warm hello.
+No sub wants to feel like a nuisance or like the school doesn’t have time to show them the ropes.
 A little attention and guidance will go a long way!

 2. Readily-available resources

-One of the very first impressions a substitute will have upon arrival is your check-in and orientation protocols.
+Start the day off strong with world class check-in and orientation protocols.
 Having an organized and consistent procedure in place to welcome subs is another great way to make a strong first impression.